epfl-lasa/icub-ds-walking/README.md

    ```bash
       $ gazebo
    ```
-- **Terminal 3** Launch roscore and visualization of CoM and DS in Rviz: (This could be in another PC)
+- **Terminal 3** Launch roscore and visualization of CoM and DS in Rviz (this could be in another PC):
    ```bash
       $ roslaunch icub-ds-motion icub_visualization.launch
    ```